 Note: We use the attribute values of a key for each entity set to identify entities (unrealistically assuming that name is a key for Stars and Movies).

 - E/R diagrams

-E/R diagrams is a graphical notation for E/R data models.
+E/R diagrams are graphical notation for E/R data models.
+In this course we use the notation described in GUW.